Water Drainage Tips

 DEAR MARION: While I don't have accurate statistics to support my feelings, I suspect you're in a vast majority of homeowners who have varying degrees of poor drainage issues on their land or near their homes.
 You're correct in assuming that ponding water is not a good thing for houses.

-Geology Degree & Water Drainage
+How Can a Geology Degree Solve Water Drainage Problems?

 My college degree was in geology.
 I gravitated to two disciplines within geology: geomorphology and hydrogeology.
 Geomorph, as we students affectionately called it, is the study of the Earth's surface features.
 Hydrogeology examines ground and subsurface water.
 I studied these topics for three years while in college.